Jay DeMerit: International career

 DeMerit earned his first cap for the United States national team on March 28, 2007, starting in a friendly against Guatemala.
 He was a member of the U.S. Men's National Team that won the 2007 CONCACAF Gold Cup, thus qualifying for the 2009 FIFA Confederations Cup.

 In the 2009 Confederations Cup, DeMerit started at center back due to Carlos Bocanegra's hamstring injury.
 He played the entire game when the U.S. Men's National Team defeated Spain in the semi-final 2–0 on June 24, 2009.
 The Barcelona sports daily El Mundo Deportivo called DeMerit's play "superb".
 DeMerit also played the entire match when the USMNT lost 3–2 to Brazil in the Cup final on June 28, 2009.

 For the 2010 FIFA World Cup in South Africa, he made Bob Bradley's 23-man squad, and started all four of the United States matches – the three first-round games, against England, Slovenia, and Algeria, and the second round match against Ghana, in which the U.S. Men's National Team were eliminated.
 During the Algeria match he played most of the game with a split tongue that required five stitches after the game.

 Despite his success in the World Cup squad and with Vancouver, he was not recalled to the national team under Bradley's successor Jürgen Klinsmann.

 Personal life

 His career is the subject of the 2011 independent film, Rise and Shine: The Jay DeMerit Story, based on his rise from the ninth tier of soccer in England to the Premier League and FIFA World Cup.

-In 2013 he married Canadian freestyle skier and Olympic gold medalist, Ashleigh McIvor.
+In 2013, he married Canadian freestyle skier and Olympic gold medalist, Ashleigh McIvor.
+The couple would have a son together, Oakes, and would later separate but continued to co-parent their child.